 Providing Structure for Digital Work

-Providing structure - making it clear what form you want the work to be completed work to be be in (PDF, Doc, video, etc.) - can be the essential dividing line between a brilliant task and a digital train wreck.
+Providing structure - making it clear what form you want the completed work to be in (PDF, Doc, video, etc.) - can be the essential dividing line between a brilliant task and a digital train wreck.

 In the same way that you probably wouldn’t set an assignment on “The role of the Protestant Reformation in the destabilisation of the Holy Roman Empire,” and then suggest to girls you’d be happy for them to submit their work as text, song, skit, or interpretive dance, it is generally best to set clear guidelines for digital work as well.

 "Please complete an ebook of no more than 6 pages (1000 words max) in Book Creator describing the role the Protestant Reformation had in the destabilisation of the Holy Roman Empire.

 Please consider including multimedia materials such as maps, images or weblinks to external content in addition to your text.
 Be creative, but concise and remember you must reference your sources of information.
 Books are to be submitted in epub format only."

 will give girls the framework they need to work from to produce their best work.

 By dictating what app to use and what form of evidence you want to receive (as well as the file format), you can help girls to focus on the real meat of the assignment, rather than debating with/amongst themselves whether they’d rather make a presentation in Keynote or a role play in Puppet Pals.
 It is also essential that you insist that they reference their sources of information.